amy324/Golang-Monte-Carlo-Simulator/README.md

 The main steps of the Monte Carlo Pi Simulation are:

-1\. **Generate random points**: Randomly select points within a square.
+1. **Generate random points**: Generates a specified number of random points within a unit square.
-2\. **Determine inclusion**: Check whether each point falls within a quarter circle.
+2. **Determine inclusion**: Determine which points fall inside the unit circle by checking if they satisfy the equation x2+y2≤1x2+y2≤1.
-3\. **Estimate π**: Use the ratio of points within the quarter circle to the total number of points to approximate the value of π.
+3. **Estimate π**: Use the ratio of points within the quarter circle to the total number of points to approximate the value of π.

 The program provides both the estimated value of π and a visual representation of the generated points in a scatter plot.
 The scatter plot is saved as an image file for further analysis or visualization.